Researching the implementation and evaluation of Patient and Public Involvement (PPI) in CLAHRC East of England research

 Our PPI Co-researchers are Amander Wellings and Penny Vicary.

-The research is funded by the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care East of England.
+The research is funded by the National Institute for Health and Social Care Research (NIHR) Applied Research Collaboration for Leadership in Applied Health Research and Care East of England.